MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Virtual machines with Citrix Application Delivery Controller (ADC) and accelerated networking enabled might disconnect during maintenance operation

 We identified that you're running a Network virtual Appliance (NVA) called Citrix Application Delivery Controller (ADC), and the NVA has accelerated networking enabled.
 The Virtual machine that this NVA is deployed on might experience connectivity issues during a platform maintenance operation.
-It's recommended that you follow the article provided by the vendor: https://aka.ms/Citrix_CTX331516
+We recommend following [the article provided by the vendor](https://aka.ms/Citrix_CTX331516).

 Learn more about [Virtual machine - GetCitrixVFRevokeError (Virtual machines with Citrix Application Delivery Controller (ADC) and accelerated networking enabled might disconnect during maintenance operation)](https://aka.ms/Citrix_CTX331516).